High School Night

 What makes Alcuin’s program so unique is that it incorporates both traditional Montessori philosophy and current best practices.
 Its design helps transition students from the Montessori classroom to a traditional high school setting with relative ease.
 Ellie S., Alcuin class of 2017, and a junior also at Trinity, added, “One thing that really helped me at Alcuin was time management and organization… and that transferred over to high school.”

-Our curriculum has been carefully designed to meet or exceed state standards in all fundamental areas of study, as well as to align with the benchmark outcomes of local public schools, ensuring full preparation for a smooth transition into high school.
-Our units of study are theme-based and center around several essential questions.
-The curriculum includes mathematics, the sciences, social studies, literature, humanities, writing, Spanish and more.
+Alcuin's curriculum has been carefully designed to meet or exceed state standards in all fundamental areas of study, as well as to align with the benchmark outcomes of local public schools.
+This ensures a full preparation for a smooth transition into high school.
+Our comprehensive curriculum is theme-based and encompasses mathematics, science, social studies, literature, writing, Spanish, art, theater, physical education and more.

 Education should not be one size fits all.
 At Alcuin, we follow a philosophy proven over more than a century to discover and develop each child's interests and talents and prepare them to excel in the next level of education and beyond.
 It's no surprise that a large percentage of our graduates take advanced placement and honors courses in high school.
 We invited you to come and visit the Roosevelt Campus and see for yourself.